Pattern of UNIK ID Key Concept

 - Licences of NFT-Factories are granted by Pattern

-- Potentially confusing @unikname are highlighted
+- Potentially confusing @unikname ID are highlighted

-- @unikname launches are organized by Pattern
+- @unikname ID launches are organized by Pattern

-Patterns provides following informations about @unikname:
+Patterns provides following information about @unikname ID:

-Pattern is calculated from the @unikname string.
+Pattern is calculated from the @unikname ID string.
 It's not a disclosed information unless the @unikname itself has been disclosed by its owner.

-# The type of @unikname
+# The type of @unikname ID

-# The scripts used
+# The script used